Prak2210/RenderLogs/README.md

 }
 ```
 - Before assigning var to resourcePath, I am calling "trimExtraSlash" which basically removes the extra "/" if it's there in path.
-- After assigning resourceName and resourcePath can't be modified as they are declared as "final" variables.
+- After assigning resourceName and resourcePath can't be modified as they are declared as **final** variables.
 - Note: this variables are set as private.
-Hence, can't be accessed outside except the "getters".
+Hence, can't be accessed outside *except the "getters"*.
 Which is helpful because it prevents us from having any code which can violate these values.
-- Note: this.logs is not "final" and also, defaultMessage is assigned to it in the constructor.
+- Note: this.logs is **not final** and also, defaultMessage is assigned to it in the constructor.
 Hence, after calling read() method this.logs value can be changed.
 - You can get logs, resource name and path anywhere where you can access this class.

 ###### Read function